Apple Cinnamon Infused Water

 Directions

-1. Prepare the Apple Base
+1. Prepare and Lightly Mash the Apple Base

-2. Build and Spice
+4. Build and Infuse

 *Notes